Daegu: Festivals

 Every May the "Colorful Daegu Festival" offers performances and art programs including the Colorful Parade.
-In July, the Daegu Chimac Festival takes place at Duryu Park in Dalseo-gu, Daegu.
+In July, the Daegu Chimac Festival takes place at Duryu Park in Dalseo District, Daegu.
 The term "chimac" is a portmanteau of chicken and maekju (meaning "beer").
 There were over 880,000 visitors in 2015, and one million visitors during the festival in 2016.

+Daegu 12 views gallery

+The 12 scenic spots of Daegu selected by Daegu include Palgongsan Mountain, Biseulsan Mountain, Gangjeong Goryeongbo (The Ark), Sincheon, Suseongmot Lake, Dalseongtoseong Fortress, Gyeongsang Gamyeong Park, National Debt Compensation Memorial Park, Dongseongro, Seomun Market, and Daegu Stadium.

 Cuisine

 Daegu cuisine is similar to that consumed in the Yeongnam region.
 The city is known for certain unique dishes such as: